- Rigging the Vote: How the American Right Is On the Way to Permanent Minority Rule / Ian Samuelson in The Guardian (UK) (here)

 American democracy faces a Catch-22: Republicans won’t abandon their white identity bunker strategy until they lose, but at the same time that strategy has made them so averse to losing they are willing to bend the rules to avoid this fate.
 There is no easy exit.
 Republican leaders must either stand up to their base and broaden their appeal or they must suffer an electoral thrashing so severe that they are compelled to do so.

 Jennifer Rubin, bless her never-Trump heart, put a sharp point on the matter in a panel discussion on Joy-Ann Reid’s AM Joy (link to the video here) where she opines that scorched earth is the only way to deal with the problem.
-She may have a point.
+She makes a good point — and one Winston Churchill would find salient with regard to handling political opponents who won’t listen to reason.
 But all we have to do is wait and the processes of history will accomplish that outcome.
 It’s just a matter of time.
 During the impeachment hearings commentator Eddie Glaude said that what we were hearing in the folderol from the Republicans is the death rattle of the GOP (video here).
 Given the demographic changes set to occur in the next 10 years coupled with the number of old white folks likely to die off in that period, I think he’s probably right.

 For my part I say: the sooner the better.
-I was over the whole stupid business 20 years ago and my patience has been worn to a nib in the intervening years.
-All it does is confirm my awareness that history — and the humanity that makes it — is unredeemable.
+I was over the whole stupid business 40 years ago and my patience has been worn to the vanishing point in the intervening years.
+All the current situation does is confirm my awareness that history — and the humanity that makes it — is unredeemable.
 We’re so bloody stupid that we’re in process of committing species suicide through climate change.
 The only lamentable aspect of that collective dance with Thanatos is that we’ll take the entire biosphere down with us.
+The self-destruction of the GOP just fits into that Big Picture of species annihilation.
+At least the GOP is consistent with its hobgoblins.

-Now in the last phase of my own life I look at things on the ground with eyebrows raised by a combination of irony and disdain.
-Bloody well figures, doesn’t it.
-Of course one might have hoped that life in one’s “golden years” would have a bit more 24 carat to it.
+Being now in the last phase of my life I look at things on the ground with eyebrows raised by a combination of irony and disdain conditioned by long exposure rather than tolerance (of wisdom we need not even speak).
+It bloody well figures, doesn’t it.
+Of course one might have hoped that life in one’s “golden years” would have a bit more of the 24 carat angle to it.
 As things stand, we’re barely to the level of gold plating and it rubs off at a touch to show the dross underneath.
 What a pity.
-The world is such a marvelous, beautiful place and human life could have been a kind of paradise if only we’d had the intelligence and decency to bring it about.
+The world is such a marvelous, beautiful place and human life could have been a paradise if only we’d had the intelligence and decency to bring it about.
 But no, we choose death and destruction every time.
 That’s what happens when you gin up apes to start acting like gods.
 Just look at the course of human history if you think I’m making up stories.

 Consequently, to focus one’s attention on humanity and the history it stumbles into is to sully one’s consciousness and to waste one’s time.
 So be it.
 I will look to the hills from whence cometh my strength.
 The Planet never lets you down — I’ve known that for donkey’s years.
-That’s the story I’ll stick to.
+That’s the story I’ll stick to as time marches on.